-Teacher candidates must formally apply for admission to the Teacher Education by the beginning of their junior year.
+Teacher candidates must formally apply for admission to the Teacher Education Program by the beginning of their junior year.
 Transfer students submit applications at the beginning of the second semester of their junior year.
 Admission packets/portfolios are submitted electronically through TaskStream.
-Students purchase TaskStream accounts (\$130-for a 4-year subscription) during EDUC 306 Learner and Learning I.
+Students purchase TaskStream accounts (\$130- for a 4-year subscription) during EDUC 306 Learner and Learning I.

 Admission into the program is NOT automatic for teacher candidates who meet minimal requirements.
 Final approval of all applications is subject to the discretion of the Teacher Education Board (TEB), a faculty committee with representatives from each of the licensure areas.
 Teacher candidates must demonstrate identified dispositions of successful teachers and be mentally, physically, morally, and emotionally suitable for teaching.
-Teacher candidates are notified in writing account of the decision/recommendation(s) of the Teacher Education Board.
+Teacher candidates are notified in writing of the decision/recommendation(s) of the Teacher Education Board.

 Formal admission into the program MUST occur prior to the last day to add a class in the semester prior to student teaching.
-After formal admission into the Teacher Education Program, teacher candidates may continue pursuing the coursework outlined in their major and enroll in upper level education courses as noted in the course description section.
+After formal admission into the Teacher Education Program, teacher candidates may continue pursuing the coursework outlined in their major, as long as they maintain a minimum 2.75 GPA, and enroll in upper level education courses as noted in the course description section.